User Guide

 Format: view_leave [m/MONTHS] [d/DEPARTMENT]

-• Multiple MONTHS can be specified, in which employees who have planned leaves in any of the specified months will be shown (“either or” relationship).
+MONTHScan be specified, in which employees who have planned leaves in any of the specified months will be shown (“either or” relationship). - When specifying multiple

 Examples: